elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 We also want to trigger this request using the [`Http.send`](http://package.elm-lang.org/packages/elm-lang/http/latest/Http#send) function, so we'll pipe the results of our `Http.get` request to `Http.send` and use `FetchGamesList` in our `update` function.
-We also added a type annotation to indicate that we're creating a command, which we'll later use in our `initialCommand` function when our application starts.
+We'll also add a type annotation to indicate that we're creating a command, which we'll later use in our `initialCommand` function when our application starts.